Dezmondo7/CyberNeo/README.md

 # CyberCert & Lab-Tracker
-Professional Certification & Security Laboratory Dashboard This project is a high-performance, application designed to serve as a centralized hub for tracking professional cyber security certifications and documenting hands-on laboratory experiments.
+Professional Certification & Security Laboratory Dashboard:
+This project is a high-performance, application designed to serve as a centralized hub for tracking professional cyber security certifications and documenting hands-on laboratory experiments.
 Built with React and Tailwind CSS, the application utilizes a "Zero-Trust" frontend architecture to manage and display complex career data and technical project outcomes.
 This portfolio represents full-stack security architecture, environment hardening techniques and hands on lab work.

 # Core Functionality